mricon/lce-talk/talk.rst

     physical -- is the concept of failing gracefully.
 Have more than one line of security.
 Visualize it as a castle that you must protect from raging hordes of barbarians.
 You won't just put up a wall.
-You will probably have a moat, a drawbridge, turrets with arrowslits, and sharks with freaking laser beams attached to their heads -- if you are evil enough.
+You will probably have a moat, a drawbridge, turrets with arrow-slits, and sharks with freaking laser beams attached to their heads -- if you are evil enough.